lesheidrich/neu_halo_prog_project/README.md

 ### src
 The NN ops dir utilizes data_processor.py to clean and prepare the data with classic normalization and one-hot encoding.

+### neu2
+An alternate approach for running the dataset.